 ""Weissman addresses a set of twinned issues that are critical for our understanding of urban education, criminal justice and youth development through a lens of racial injustice: the school to prison pipeline, and growing surveillance/securitization within public schools.
-She offers a compelling analysis of these dynamics through the voices and from the perspectives of young people who know, and have seen, too much, who are ‘growing up policed.'"—Michelle Fine, Distinguished professor of psychology and urban education, The Graduate Center, CUNY,
+She offers a compelling analysis of these dynamics through the voices and from the perspectives of young people who know, and have seen, too much, who are ‘growing up policed.'"—Michelle Fine, Distinguished Professor, The Graduate Center, CUNY

-"Prelude to Prison brings the literature on the school-to-prison pipeline into dialogue with several core conversations within urban anthropology and links conversations about mass incarceration and urban education in productive ways."—Jennifer Tilton, University of Redlands, City & Society Journal
+"Prelude to Prison brings the literature on the school-to-prison pipeline into dialogue with several core conversations within urban anthropology and links conversations about mass incarceration and urban education in productive ways."—City and Society Journal

 By the close of the twentieth century, the United States became known for its reliance on incarceration as the chief means of social control, particularly in poor communities of color.
 The carceral state has been extended into the public school system in these communities in what has become known as the “school-to-prison pipeline.”
 Through interviews with young people suspended from school, Weissman examines the impact of zero tolerance and other harsh disciplinary approaches that have transformed schools into penal-like institutions.
 In their own words, students describe their lives, the challenges they face, and their efforts to overcome those challenges.
 Unlike other studies, this book illuminates the students’ perspectives on what happens when the educational system excludes them from regular school.